AidanHockey5/HardwareChat/readme.md

+# Hardware Chat!

+A global chat client that you can use to connect to people around the world through your internet-enabled microcontroller!

 1) Download project
 2) Open project (HardwareChat.ino) in the Arduino IDE
 3) Pick your microcontroller (Supports ESP8266 boards and Adafruit Feather M0 Wifi (ATWINC1500))